michaelsyao/AI-for-Trading/README.md

     >Evaluate a breakout signal with statistical tests.
 Identify effect of outliers on a trading signal.

 3. [Smart Beta and Portfolio Optimization](Final_project_3_starter.ipynb)
->create two portfolios utilizing smart beta methodology and optimization.
-You will evaluate the performance of the portfolios by calculating tracking errors.
-You will also calculate the turnover of your portfolio and find the best timing to rebalance.
-You will come up with the portfolio weights by analyzing fundamental data, and by quadratic programming.
+    >create portfolios utilizing smart beta methodology and optimization.
+Evaluate the performance of the portfolios by calculating tracking errors.
+Calculate the turnover of portfolio and find the best timing to rebalance.
+Come up with the portfolio weights by analyzing fundamental data, and by quadratic programming.

 4. [Multi-Factor Model](Final_project_4_starter_v3.ipynb)